bblaette/node-mvc-demo/README.md

 ## Image Credits

-City images courtesy of [Pixabay](https://pixabay.com) - free for commercial use, no attribution required.
+City images courtesy of [Pixabay](https://pixabay.com) (free for commercial use, no attribution required).